syedthufel/Billing-System/README.md

 ## 👨‍💻 Author

-Developed by Thanziya Rifa ✨
+Developed by Syed Thufel ✨